ElectricRCAircraftGuy/eRCaGuy_hello_world/README.md

 <a id="examples-of-more-advanced-principles-taught-herein"></a>
 # Examples of more advanced principles taught herein:

 <a id="1-c-and-c"></a>
 ## 1. C and C++:

+<a id="online-community-wiki-reference-pages"></a>
+#### Online community wiki reference pages
+1. https://en.cppreference.com/ - most popular; hard to understand; cryptic; pedantic; most-thorough and complete; written like it's for a programming language lawyer; covers up to C++17 and is working on C++20
+1. https://cplusplus.com/reference/ - much easier to understand; better examples and explanations; written like it's for normal humans and programmers; but less complete and less-thorough; maybe only covers up to C++11

+<a id="code-examples"></a>
+#### Code examples:

 1. How to generate intermediate build files, including .ii, .s, and .o.
     1. See ["cpp/hello_world.cpp"](cpp/hello_world.cpp)
 1. How to make a single file compile in both C and C++ by using the `#ifdef __cplusplus` `extern "C" {` brace trick